rishabhkesarwanii/hackathon_api/README.md

 | `reward_prize`      | `decimal` | **Required**.
 The prize money to be awarded to the winners of the hackathon     |
 | `Authorization`      | `string` | **Required**.
 The authentication token for the user making the request      |

+Lets you Edit a new hackathon all fields except Token(Header) should be passed in "Body: form-data"
+####
+If the hackathon is started you can not change the "type_of_submission".
+Logic: Compares the current time and start_time if current time > start_time returns error: 403

 #### Register to a Particular Hackathons